 Please contact Payroll at 315.443.4042, option 2, with any questions.

-’Cuse Chicken Express is one of the new dining options on the first level of the stadium.
+]]>鈥機use Chicken Express is one of the new dining options on the first level of the stadium.

 When the Carrier Dome opened back in 1980, the game day experience was different.
 Simple.
 Bare bones.
 You drove to the game, parked, watched the game, got back in your car, went home.

-“In the 1970s and 80s, there was no thought put into the food experience, drinks or retail at sporting events,” says Michael Bekolay, founder and CEO of Venue Hospitality Solutions.
-“The architects back then didn’t focus on ‘dwell time,’ or the experience happening beyond the field of play.
-Food and drink options were simple and maybe you had a hot dog, a popcorn or a fountain soda.”
+鈥淚n the 1970s and 80s, there was no thought put into the food experience, drinks or retail at sporting events,鈥� says Michael Bekolay, founder and CEO of Venue Hospitality Solutions. 鈥淭he architects back then didn鈥檛 focus on 鈥榙well time,鈥� or the experience happening beyond the field of play.
+Food and drink options were simple and maybe you had a hot dog, a popcorn or a fountain soda.鈥�

-Jennifer Uryniak, executive director for budget and operations in Auxiliary Services, had heard the feedback from stadium visitors—the lines were too long, the food was uninspired and the concourses crowded easily.
+Jennifer Uryniak, executive director for budget and operations in Auxiliary Services, had heard the feedback from stadium visitors鈥攖he lines were too long, the food was uninspired and the concourses crowded easily.
 Fans expected more.
 The goal she set was deceptively simple: deliver a superior experience for fans at sporting events, concerts and other events held at the stadium.

 When the doors open Saturday for the first home football game of the 2021-22 season, a major step will have been taken toward that goal: eight upgraded concessions stands and a new way of operating that prioritizes the gameday experience.
-As Bekolay put it, the guiding principle for the renovations was, “You solve for the fan experience first, and then figure out your operations around that.”
+As Bekolay put it, the guiding principle for the renovations was, 鈥淵ou solve for the fan experience first, and then figure out your operations around that.鈥�

-Kris Klinger, senior associate vice president for Auxiliary Services, focused his team’s efforts on three main improvements: enhancing food quality by adding modern cooking capabilities to the renovated stands, reducing the need to stand in separate lines by selling alcohol and food at the same locations, and introducing a self-service model at the stands, where the customer selects the items they wish to purchase and then moves to the .
+Kris Klinger, senior associate vice president for Auxiliary Services, focused his team鈥檚 efforts on three main improvements: enhancing food quality by adding modern cooking capabilities to the renovated stands, reducing the need to stand in separate lines by selling alcohol and food at the same locations, and introducing a self-service model at the stands, where the customer selects the items they wish to purchase and then moves to the .

 All three improvements will be on display Saturday.
-There are four new stands on the first level, two selling chicken (’Cuse Chicken Express) and two selling burgers (The Loud House Grille).
+There are four new stands on the first level, two selling chicken (鈥機use Chicken Express) and two selling burgers (The Loud House Grille).
 The new menu items were purposefully selected, says Bekolay.
 The focus was on selecting items that are broadly popular and sold well, both nationally and at the previous iterations of the concessions stands.

-“We are aiming to make simple great,” says Bekolay.
-“We do not want to be in the business of overcomplicating, so our new menus are intentionally very focused.”
+鈥淲e are aiming to make simple great,鈥� says Bekolay. 鈥淲e do not want to be in the business of overcomplicating, so our new menus are intentionally very focused.鈥�

 The design of the new stands is notable, as well: eliminating walls and introducing open-kitchen cooking has become popular at stadiums around the country.
 The new state-of-the-art equipment at each remodeled stand will provide high-quality food in a short period of time, says Jon Webster, executive director of hospitality in Auxiliary Services.

-“A reduced preparation time means the food is cooked closer to when fans eat it, which improves the quality of the food,” Webster says.
-“From a culinary standpoint, we didn’t do anything crazy, but we spent a lot of time putting together very tasty iterations of our burger and chicken sandwich and that is exactly what we think the fans are looking for.”
+鈥淎 reduced preparation time means the food is cooked closer to when fans eat it, which improves the quality of the food,鈥� Webster says. 鈥淔rom a culinary standpoint, we didn鈥檛 do anything crazy, but we spent a lot of time putting together very tasty iterations of our burger and chicken sandwich and that is exactly what we think the fans are looking for.鈥�

-On the second level, four new grab-and-go markets (each called Otto’s Fast Break) will offer a combination of snacks and beverages.
-Express locations like these are a major trend in stadium hospitality, says Klinger, with “Amazon Go-like” stores entering the marketplace.
-The four market locations will allow fans to hand-pick the items they would like and then check out quickly, eliminating the traditional “belly-up” counter ordering experience that caused long lines to back up into the concourse.
+On the second level, four new grab-and-go markets (each called Otto鈥檚 Fast Break) will offer a combination of snacks and beverages.
+Express locations like these are a major trend in stadium hospitality, says Klinger, with 鈥淎mazon Go-like鈥� stores entering the marketplace.
+The four market locations will allow fans to hand-pick the items they would like and then check out quickly, eliminating the traditional 鈥渂elly-up鈥� counter ordering experience that caused long lines to back up into the concourse.

-While the focus for this year remains on “getting great at core items” and offering simple, high-quality products, plans are already underway for what comes next, Klinger says.
-“This year is phase one,” he says.
-“We are in the design process now for phase two, to renovate the remaining stands and to create more menu diversity with local brands and partners.”
+While the focus for this year remains on 鈥済etting great at core items鈥� and offering simple, high-quality products, plans are already underway for what comes next, Klinger says. 鈥淭his year is phase one,鈥� he says. 鈥淲e are in the design process now for phase two, to renovate the remaining stands and to create more menu diversity with local brands and partners.鈥�

-As a reminder, anyone with a NetID and password has the ability to set up direct deposit on MySlice.
+]]>As a reminder, anyone with a NetID and password has the ability to set up direct deposit on MySlice.
 The Payroll Office provides step-by-step instructions to enroll in direct deposit .

 Please contact payroll at payroll@syr.edu or 315.443.4042, option 2, with any questions.

-Department business managers should now send invoices directly to the Disbursements Office instead of the Purchasing Office for remittance.
+]]>Department business managers should now send invoices directly to the Disbursements Office instead of the Purchasing Office for remittance.
 Invoices should be signed to confirm receipt of all goods and then sent to disburse@syr.edu or 640 Skytop Office Building, Suite 120.

 The Disbursements Office offers the following guidance for business managers: